ioBroker/ioBroker.js-controller/docs/en/admin/settings.md

 When the small web server is started, the request for the certificates for the specified addresses in the system settings is sent to the Let's encrypt server.

-The Let's Encrypt server sends back a challenge phrase in response to the request and after a while tries to read this challenge phrase under the address “http:// yourdomain: 80 / .well-known / acme-challenge /”.
+The Let's Encrypt server sends back a challenge phrase as a response to the request and after a while tries to read this challenge phrase at the address “http:// yourdomain: 80 / .well-known / acme-challenge /”.

-If the server gets this challenge phrase back from our side, the Let's Encrypt server sends the certificates.
+When the server receives this challenge phrase back from our side, the Let's Encrypt server sends the certificates.
 These are saved in the directory that is entered in the system settings.

-This sounds complex, but all you have to do is activate a few checkboxes and enter the email address and web address in the system settings.
+This sounds complex, but all you have to do is activate a few checkboxes and enter the email address and the web address in the system settings.

 The certificates received are valid for about 90 days.
 After these certificates have been issued for the first time, another task is started which automatically extends the validity.

-This subject is quite complex and thousands of things can go wrong.
-If this does not work, it is recommended to use the IoT adapter for access while on the move.
+This topic is quite complex and thousands of things can go wrong.
+If this does not work, we recommend using the IoT adapter for access while on the move.

 Let's Encrypt only works with a node.js version> = 4.5

 ## Access rights
 ![Access rights](../../de/admin/media/ADMIN_Settings_zugriffsrechte.png)

-In this subpage, the access rights for different areas can be defined for all users / groups
+In this sub-page, the access rights for different areas can be defined for all users / groups

 ## Statistics
 ![statistics](../../de/admin/media/ADMIN_Settings_statistics.png)